 2220 757 2105 1793 1986

 Within each of the columns, the shaded areas correspond to the proportions of the corresponding BMI categories.
 To make things easier to read, there is a proportion scale on the right of the plot.
-So, to illustrate, roughly 10% of teenagers are underweight.
+To illustrate, roughly 10% of teenagers are underweight.
 Between 60% and 70% of teenagers are either underweight or normal.
 Only a few percent of older people are underweight.
 About 40% of mature and senior people are obese.

 That’s one way of looking at those data.
 Of course, we can swop things around.